dynamicguy/mw-docs/docs/getting-started/installation-linux.md

 ### PostgreSQL

-MajorityWorld needs PostgreSQL version 9.4 or above to work.
+DrikGallery needs PostgreSQL version 9.4 or above to work.
 Use the [PostgreSQL download page](https://www.postgresql.org/download/) to get instructions for your distribution.

 ### GTK+